‘In Good Company’ movie: Capable cast helps to lift well-intentioned but timid socially conscious comedy

 Dan is demoted, and his spacious office is given to the new second-in-command at Sports America, the prodigious overachiever Carter Duryea (Topher Grace).
 Adding insult to injury, Carter is a mere 26 years old – or about half Dan’s age.

 Inevitably, Carter and Dan clash from the get-go, partly because of Dan’s bruised ego, partly because Dan does business the “old-fashioned way”: he believes his company has a good product to offer and he tries to build personal relationships with his clients.
 Carter, for his part, is obsessed with synergy; in other words, he wants to turn Sports America into an ad venue for the conglomerate’s other products, which range from crunchy snacks to dinosaur-shaped cell phones.

-And if all of that weren't enough, Dan, the father of two teenage girls, discovers that his wife, Ann (Marg Helgenberger), is expecting another child.
-Things surely couldn't get any worse – but they do.
+And as if all of that weren’t enough, Dan, the father of two teenage girls, discovers that his wife, Ann (Marg Helgenberger), is expecting another child.
+Things surely couldn’t get any worse.

-'In Good Company' much too concerned with mainstream sensibilities
+‘In Good Company’: Movie much too concerned with mainstream sensibilities

 Greatly helping matters are Dennis Quaid and, particularly, Topher Grace as, respectively, the corporate dinosaur and the corporate barracuda.
-Those two actors play off of each other remarkably well, while bringing a level of warmth and truth to their characters that goes way beyond what is required either by the script or by Weitz's at times clunky direction.
+These two actors play off of each other remarkably well, while bringing a level of warmth and honesty to their characters that goes way beyond what is required either by the script or by Weitz’s at times clunky direction.